alphaeustan/university-project-business-statistics-1/README.md

 Objective: The purpose of this repository is to inspire improvement to my existing codes, and assist aspiring programmers like myself.

-The files entail the analyses of chocolate, and its impact to a person's regular diet plan.
+This project entails the analyses of chocolate, and its impact to a person's regular diet plan.